reidhaegele/poke-firebase/README.md

 ```ts
 this.myInputField.nativeElement.focus();
 ```
-Add this function inside of the `export class AppComponent` to ensure that when the `enter` key is pressed, either the guess is checked or a new Pokemon is fetched.
+Add this function inside of the `export class AppComponent` to ensure that when the `enter` key is pressed, either the guess is checked or a new Pokémon is fetched.
 ```ts
   decideEnter(poke: string): void {
     if (this.guessed) {